xeniatay/wkrpt400-wanderable-documentation/README.md

 #### CSS Manifests

-You may notice that all our CSS manifest files only include a single `*-bundle` file, which seems redundant.
+Notice that all our CSS manifest files only include a single `*-bundle` file, which seems redundant.

-This setup is a workaround to accommodate Less precompilation while still using the asset pipeline and manifest system.
+This is a workaround to accommodate Less pre-processing features while still using the asset pipeline for precompilation.

-**Explanation**

-Less files included in a manifest through Sprocket directives do not behave the same way as including a file using `@import`.
-With Sprocket, files are simply concatenated without pre-processing - compiling Less variables to HEX, mixins to actual classes, etc.

-In order to make full use of Bootstrap and Less variables and mixins, we use the *bundle* workaround:

-- A `*-manifest.css` file that includes only `-bundle` files.
-This gets precompiled and served to the user.
-- A `*-bundle.less` file that `@import`s all other required Less files
+**An explanation of the *-bundle.less files*

+When a Less file is included in a manifest by a Sprocket directive, it is compiled individually.
+This means that it does not have access to mixins and variables defined in other Less files.

+This is very restrictive and undesirable behaviour.
+To work around this, we use `@import` to consolidate all required files into a *bundle*.
+This bundle is then included in its corresponding manifest and compiled using Sprocket.

-    - Any newly created Less file has to be included in the bundle it belongs to, through the `@import` function
+**Important:** In order to include a new Less file on the site, it has to be added to the appropriate `bundle` using the `@import` function.

-**Note: Imported Bundles**
+**About global-bundle.less**

-The `global-bundle.less` is a special bundle that does not belong to any manifest.
+`global-bundle.less` is a special bundle that does not belong to any one manifest.
 It stands alone as a set of basic Wanderable styles and contains the following:

-    - bootstrap overrides
+- Bootstrap overrides
-    - header styles
+- Header styles
-    - footer styles
+- Footer styles
-    - type
+- Type styles

-This bundle is separated from the rest so that bundle files are kept [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself).
-The global bundle is simply included in other bundles, instead of having mass repetition of `@import` statements in each bundle.
+This bundle was separated from the rest because it is re-used by so many other bundles.
+The global bundle is simply `@import`ed into other bundles, so that all bundles are kept [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself).

-We see this behaviour again in the `channel-bundle`, which imports the `internal-bundle`.
+We see this behaviour again in the `channel-bundle`, which imports `internal-bundle`.

 #### Working with Bootstrap